 - After about 5 days of getting your young canine companion used to the brush and comb, slowly begin grooming them.

-- When you start brushing begin with larger body parts such as the back and sides and gradually work your way to harder to reach and more sensitive parts such as their belly, head, and legs.
+- When you start brushing begin with larger body parts such as the back and sides and gradually work your way to harder-to-reach and more sensitive parts such as the belly, head, and legs.
 If you come across a knot don't yank, place your hand on the skin (to prevent the tugging feeling), and comb the knot with firm, quick strokes.

 Every puppy is different in terms of how often they have to be brushed and combed.
 If they have longer fur that gets tangled easily you should brush them daily to avoid knots and mats, otherwise, you can brush them once a week or so.

 Here is how you can bath your puppy:

 - Fill a tub, sink, or basin with a few inches of warm water